 Calling all nightlife nuts, country bumpkins, spa seekers and explorers – London welcomes you.
-The capital has everything you could ever need for a holiday, from afternoon tea with cats and parks full of deer, to hotels with hot water bottles and DJs.
+The capital has everything you could ever need for a day trip or a weekend break, from afternoon tea with cats and parks full of deer, to hotels with hot water bottles and DJs.
 All you have to do is pick your perfect spot.
-We're going to help you find where to stay in London with our guide to eight great neighbourhoods.
+Take a look at our guide to eight great neighbourhoods and find the best places to stay in London.

 Discover where to stay in London